Ohio Scientific: Beginnings (1975–1976)

 Ohio Scientific was founded in Hiram, Ohio, in 1975 by Dale A. Dreisbach (c.
 1909 – June 16, 1987) and husband and wife Michael "Mike" Cheiky (January 1, 1952 – December 7, 2017) and Charity Cheiky (born c.
 1954).
 Mike Cheiky had worked at the Solon-based Ohio Nuclear Company—makers of medical equipment—as director of engineering, while Charity Cheiky had been employed at Western Reserve Academy as a professor of math and computer science.
 Dreisbach meanwhile was a chairman and professor emeritus of Hiram College's chemistry department; the Cheikys had met at Hiram College.
 The three founded Ohio Scientific with between $5,000 and $25,000 of start-up capital.

 The company was originally outfitted from the Cheiky's garage and was dedicated to the production of electronic teaching aids.
 The company's original name—Ohio Scientific Instruments, Inc.—reflected this initial purpose.
 The first products the company released included a calculator that also taught the basics of statistics and a single-board microcomputer.
 The latter, called the Microcomputer Trainer Board and incorporating a MOS Technology 6502 microprocessor, was designed by Mike, inspired by his experience with microprocessor-based minicomputers at his Ohio Nuclear job.

 Most of the educational products sold poorly due to the lack of a strong local market for them, according to Mike.
 However, the Microcomputer Trainer Board saw high demand.
 Most fruitful was a quarter-page advertisement in an early issue of Byte—a magazine for microcomputer hobbyists—with orders for the board totaling $100,000 within a few months.
 The board generated $20,000 in sales for the trio, much more than they had originally anticipated.
-To keep up with growth, Cheikys moved the company to a 700-square-foot storefront in Hiram, Ohio, last occupied by a barbershop and right next to a pizza parlor (Which is still there to this day 3/4/2023).
+To keep up with growth, Cheikys moved the company to a 700-square-foot storefront in Hiram, Ohio, last occupied by a barbershop and right next to a pizza parlor.